fod/pands-project2021/README.md

 Based on the observations already made in the discussion of descriptive statistics above, there are no surprises in the pairplot. *I. setosa* is easily separable from the other two varieties based on almost every combination of two features. *I. versicolor* and *I. vriginica* are not completely separable but it seems that plotting petal length against petal width comes closest to identifying species.

+Because *I. setosa* is easily discriminated it can be removed from the dataframe to enable a sharper focus on the remaining two problematic (from a separability viewpoint) varieties.
+This is achieved by creating a new dataframe from a subset of the one that has been used up until now:

+    # Remove easily classified I. setosa from dataframe
+    iris_sub = iris[iris["class"].isin(["Iris-virginica", "Iris-versicolor"])]

+It is also useful to identify the range of values for petal width and length within which classification using those two observed features is difficult.
+So, using overlap values identified through examination of the [ECDF](#ecdf-empirical-cumulative-distribution-function) plots previously discussed, a new dataframe is created using only those observations:

+    # Generate difficult to classify subset of Iris dataset
+    iris_rule = iris[(iris["Petal Length"] >= 4.5) &
+                     (iris["Petal Length"] <= 5.1) &
+                     (iris["Petal Width"] >= 1.4) &
+                     (iris["Petal Width"] <= 1.8)]

 <!-- {% Classification Petal %} -->